A new perspective on the Sullivan dictionary via Assouad type dimensions and spectra

-We recall the key notions from fractal geometry and dimension theory which we will use throughout the paper.
-For a more in-depth treatment see the books \cite{BP, FK, MAT} for background on Hausdorff and box dimensions, and \cite{Fr2} for Assouad type dimensions.
-We will work with fractals in two distinct settings.
+We recall and motivate the key notions from fractal geometry and dimension theory which we use.
+For a more in-depth treatment see the books \cite{BP, FK} for background on Hausdorff and box dimensions, and \cite{Fr2} for Assouad type dimensions.
+We work with fractals in two distinct settings.
 Kleinian limit sets will be subsets of the $d$-dimensional sphere $\mathbb{S}^d$ which we view as a subset of $\mathbb{R}^{d+1}$.
 On the other hand, Julia sets will be subsets of the Riemann sphere $\hat{\mathbb{C}} = \mathbb{C} \cup \{\infty\}$.
 However, by a standard reduction we will assume that the Julia sets are bounded subsets of the complex plane $\mathbb{C}$, which we identify with $\mathbb{R}^2$.
-Therefore, it is convenient to recall dimension theory in Euclidean space only. \\
+Therefore, it is convenient to recall dimension theory for bounded subsets of Euclidean space only.

-Let $F \subseteq \mathbb{R}^d$.
-Perhaps the most commonly used notion of fractal dimension is the Hausdorff dimension.
-We write $\haus F$ for the \emph{Hausdorff dimension} of $F$, but refer the reader to \cite{BP, FK, MAT} for the precise definition since we do not use it directly.
-We write $\size{F} = \sup_{x,y \in F} |x-y| \in [0,\infty]$ to denote the diameter of $F$.
-Given $r>0$, we write $N_r(F)$ for the smallest number of balls of radius $r$ required to cover $F$.
-We write $M_r(F)$ to denote the largest cardinality of a packing of $F$ by balls of radius $r$ centred in $F$.
-In what follows, it is easy to see that replacing $N_r(F)$ by $M_r(F)$ yields an equivalent definition and so we sometimes switch between minimal coverings and maximal packings in our arguments.
-This is standard in fractal geometry. \\